-\textit{N}-body simulations are central to both approaches as they are the only theoretical tool to assess in-depth the non-linear regime where galaxy clusters are deep-seated.
+\textit{N}-body simulations are central to both approaches as they are the only theoretical tool to with which to stringently assess the non-linear regime where galaxy clusters are deep-seated.
 The ever-increasing requirements for larger and high-resolution simulations pushed the development of fast and efficient gravity solvers, each of them relying on different algorithms with different approximations.
-Keeping the validity, accuracy, and precision of those approximations under control is utterly necessary to guarantee the robustness of the final HMF model~\citep[see, for instance,][for a detailed discussion of the methodology]{Angulo:2021kes}.
+Keeping the validity, accuracy, and precision of those approximations under control is utterly necessary in order to guarantee the robustness of the final HMF model~\citep[see e.g.][for a detailed discussion of the methodology]{Angulo:2021kes}.

-The luminous matter composition of our Universe, although sub-dominant, is known to impact the formation of structure in a significant way~\citep{Cui:2014aga,Velliscig:2014,Bocquet:2015pva,Castro:2020yes}.
-The modelling of the baryonic feedback in hydrodynamical simulations is a controversial subject in vogue; however, at the scales of galaxy clusters, it is well established that baryonic feedback cannot disrupt structures.
-Instead, its net effect is to rearrange the halo composition, changing its mass with respect to the same object simulated using a collisionless scheme.
-As hydrodynamical simulations are thousands of times more expensive than purely gravitational \textit{N}-body simulations, the standard approach is to characterize the HMF using the latter and model how baryonic physics changes the mass of halos in post-processing~\citep[see, for instance,][]{Schneider:2015wta, Arico:2020lhq}.
+The luminous matter composition of our Universe, although subdominant, is known to impact the formation of structure in a significant way~\citep{Cui:2014aga,Velliscig:2014,Bocquet:2015pva,Castro:2020yes}.
+The modelling of the baryonic feedback in hydrodynamical simulations is a controversial subject in vogue.
+However, at the scales of galaxy clusters, it is well established that baryonic feedback cannot disrupt structures; instead, its net effect is to rearrange the halo composition, changing its mass with respect to the same object simulated using a collisionless scheme.
+As hydrodynamical simulations are thousands of times more expensive than purely gravitational \textit{N}-body simulations, the standard approach is to characterise the HMF using the latter and model how baryonic physics changes the mass of halos in post-processing~\citep[see, e.g.][]{Schneider:2015wta, Arico:2020lhq}.
 This method will not be addressed in this paper.

 The impact of systematic effects in determining the HMF has already been addressed.
-For instance, \citet{Knebe:2011rx,Garcia:2019xel} showed that differences in the halo-finder algorithm result in changes in the HMF that can be as large as several percent. \citet{Salvati:2020exw, Artis:2021tjj} claimed that such discrepancies on the HMF model in future surveys could lead to severe biases in the cosmological constraints, raising awareness on the degree of accuracy required by the quality of next generation data.
+For instance, \citet{Knebe:2011rx} and \citet{Garcia:2019xel} showed that differences in the halo finder algorithm result in changes in the HMF that can be as large as several percent. \citet{Salvati:2020exw} and \citet{Artis:2021tjj} claimed that such discrepancies on the HMF model in future surveys could lead to severe biases in the cosmological constraints, raising awareness of the degree of accuracy required by the quality of next generation data.